-These incidents were also brought to the attention of the authorities both at provincial and federal levels with the request that action be taken against those who are financing, facilitating and encouraging the illegal trade in Mozambican rubies.
+In relation to the risks posed by illegal miner and trespasser presence, efforts are ongoing to engage the authorities both at provincial and federal levels with the request that action be taken against those who are financing, facilitating and encouraging the illegal trade in Mozambican rubies.
 MRM has been pushing for urgent and effective measures to be taken to improve the civilian law enforcement apparatus in the area and have made a number of representations to the Government concerning our suggestion to reduce illegal mining and trading by amending the mining law to close the current loopholes which are being exploited by the often-foreign ruby smuggling syndicates and which currently make it lawful to export stolen and illegally mined rubies.
 MRM would like to see it be made illegal for any party to export a rough, uncut, ruby unless that party is the holder of a valid ruby mining concession under the terms of the Mining Law, promulgating clear advantages to the people of Mozambique of such a change of law.

-Gemfields is conscious that much of this VPI Annual Report 2023 cover matters in Mozambique, with a lesser focus on operations in Zambia.
-The situation in Mozambique over the last year has proven much more complex and challenging for Gemfields than that in Zambia, particularly as it relates to VPSHR issues given the twin threats in Mozambique of the insurgency and increased illegal mining.
-However, Kagem is not without its challenges in respect of illegal mining and Kagem is pursuing a number of projects in the local communities aimed at addressing some of the underlying issues associated with it.
+Gemfields is conscious that much of this VPI Annual Report cover matters in Mozambique, with a lesser focus on operations in Zambia.
+The situation in Mozambique remains much more complex and challenging for Gemfields than that in Zambia, particularly as it relates to VPSHR issues given the twin threats in Mozambique of the insurgency and increased illegal mining.
+However, Kagem is not without its challenges in respect of illegal mining and Kagem's efforts in implementing the VPSHR in Zambia are set out above.
+Kagem is pursuing a number of projects in the local communities aimed at addressing some of the underlying issues associated with illegal mining, with a view to improving the lives of the communities and Kagem's community relations.